zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 ```

 ### Ruby Linter
 Linter provides an interface to Ruby's builtin syntax analysis.
 It will be used with files that have the Ruby syntax.
-Many IDE usually have linter packages for almost every packge.
+Many IDE usually have linter packages for almost every package.
 Just install in your IDE and everything will be well.

 ###  12-Factor compliance
  Dependancies

- All gem dependancies should be isolated .
+ All gem dependencies should be isolated.
 They should be declared in `Gemfile`

  Backing services

  Our gem depends on API as the backing services.
-APIs are accessed using access_token, ensure all your token are store in environment variables and not committed to versioning system.
-Apis resouces eg urls,keys should be  in `config` and be easily to change using a configure block.
-Access different API environment should not result into change in codebase
+APIs are accessed using access_token, ensure all your token are stored in environment variables and not committed to the versioning system.
+Apis resources eg URLs, keys should be in `config` and be easy to change using a configure block.
+Access different API environment should not result in change in the codebase